Skip to Content

 Where to donate after a hurricane:

-Our church always collects donations to help with recovery efforts, so that’s how we donate.
+Our church always hosts a donation drive to help with recovery efforts, so that’s how we donate.

-If you’re looking for places to donate, we put together some links filled with additional resources.
+If you’re looking for a disaster relief organization that provides direct relief to those in the hurricane’s path, we put together some links filled with additional resources.
 Note, we have no association with these places, so be sure to do your homework and see their requirements for donations.

 Have you been through a hurricane?
 What would you have liked to receive?